manilasoldier/detectda/README.md

-# detectda
+# detecTDA

+**A package for detecting topological features in images**.

-Detect topological features and perform hypothesis testing on sequences of noisy images.
+Tailor-made to perform hypothesis testing on sequences of noisy images in catalysis.

 ## Installation